Customs implications of trade with Northern Ireland

-In relation to the requirements for trade between Northern Ireland and the EU, Great Britain and third countries, please consult HMRC for further guidance.
+In relation to the requirements for trade between Northern Ireland the EU, Great Britain and third countries, should consult HMRC for further guidance.

-Great Britain EORI numbers will no longer be accepted on the EU customs systems.
-Northern Ireland EORI numbers have been updated with a new country code 'XI'.
+Great Britain EORI numbers are no longer accepted on the EU customs systems.
+Northern Ireland EORI numbers have been updated with country code 'XI'.
 XI EORI numbers are accepted on the Irish customs clearance systems.